AOL83/RPSLS/README.md

 Thanks for checking out my attempt at the Code Institutes second Module challenge / Rock - Papper - scissors - Lizard- Spock. / help from the front-end coding challenge.

+This website is aimed at anyone that likes a good game of rock paper scissors lizard spock.
+The aim is to give the sites user - A great user experience and submersive experience.
+It is also designed to showcase a clock with date two audio players by incorporating a function that allows you to pick your own song and providing contact information about the creator of this project.
+It is also aimed at game heads who maybe are looking for a good game of RPSLS 😂.
+Users of the site will be able to gain contact information and also submit a password to gain access.

+From the owner's perspective, the aim of the website is to generate revenue by providing a game that services, showcasing and encouraging potential clients to make contact.

 [Frontend Mentor](https://www.frontendmentor.io) challenges allow you to improve your skills in a real-life workflow.

 **To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**